Nels2/CW-Automation/README.md

 - Instead type out: ```sudo chmod +x start.sh```
 - And to run it type out: ```./start.sh``` with either 1-4 or CW as an arguement
 - So for example run it as ```./start.sh 1``` would run OP1(Reboot ticket type) would run.
-- Another Example is ```./start.sh CW``` would run the script with v1.5-2 method of completing tickets.
 - type ```./start.sh H``` to see more information.
 The script will begin to run.
 Make sure to pay attention to the terminal as well.